paulczar/presentation-cloud-austin-deis/paas.md

 I'm using Rackspace cloud servers for this as I have the (http://developer.rackspace.com/blog/developer-love-welcome-to-the-rackspace-cloud-developer-discount.html)[Rackspace Developer Discount] which is enough discount to host this for free.

-Since Deis will want my rackspace credentials to configure worker nodes I recomment creating a user under (https://mycloud.rackspace.com/account#users/create)[User Management] in your account to use for this.
+Since Deis will want your rackspace credentials to configure worker nodes I recomment creating a user under (https://mycloud.rackspace.com/account#users/create)[User Management] in your account to use for this.

 ### Create a Cloud Load Balancer